maxledlie/raymond/README.md

 To run Raymond locally, clone this repo and run `npx tsc` to compile the latest TypeScript code to JavaScript in `./dist`.
 Then run `npx live-server ./dist --no-browser` and visit `localhost:8080`.

-Raymond is a static site, written in TypeScript and using [p5js](https://p5js.org/) for draw calls.
+Raymond is a static site, written in TypeScript and the HTML canvas API for draw calls.
 It is deployed using [Disco](https://disco.cloud/).